chainer/chainer/docs/source/tutorial/trainer.rst

 .. image:: ../../image/trainer/mnist_graph.png

-From the top to the bottom, you can track the data flow of the computations, how data and paremeters are passed to what type of :class:`~chainer.Function` and the calculated loss is output.
+From the top to the bottom, you can track the data flow of the computations, how data and parameters are passed to what type of :class:`~chainer.Function` and the calculated loss is output.

 8. Evaluate a pre-trained model